It is impossible to have a fully functioning Kanban System without Kanban classes of service.

 Based on best practices and experience from working with our customers, we have selected the following sets of classes:

 Product Engineering Team doing Agile (Scrum)

-To provide more insights and details how some support teams leverage work classification we will explain one of the most common patterns.
+To provide more insights and details on how some support teams leverage work classification, we will explain one of the most common patterns.

 Kanban system with swimlanes for support teams based on MTTR.

-This can be a tough one depending if your Kanban software has at least swimlanes feature.
-If you are still on physical Kanban Board then just draw few horizontal lines to separate classes and your are all set.
+This can be tough depending on whether your Kanban software has at least a swimlanes feature.
+If you are still on the physical Kanban Board, then just draw a few horizontal lines to separate classes and you are all set.

 This is where Teamhood is called the best Kanban Board in the world.
 You can have both Kanban System features simultaneously and leverage a level of detail control alongside work classification.
 Simple Kanban Boards like Trello, Asana, Jira, Clickup, or Monday are oversimplified amateur implementations of Kanban, which become tedious to work with after a few months… Unless you renovate your kitchen and there are not more than 50 tasks.

 The answer is yes.
 There is no firm restriction what properties of work should be used to group work tasks into classes of service.
 Though original idea of priorities and delivery dates has been proven and polished by numerous professionals.
 Sticking to it is always a good rule of thumb.